Restrictive cardiomyopathy: Diagnosis

 Diagnosis is typically made via echocardiography.
 Patients will demonstrate normal systolic function, diastolic dysfunction, and a restrictive filling pattern.
 2-dimensional and Doppler studies are necessary to distinguish RCM from constrictive pericarditis.
+If a patient has restrictive cardiomyopathy, the Doppler study should present poorly maintained ventricular filling on the E-wave and little to no late ventricular filling on the A-wave leading to the dip and plateau pattern of the early diastolic pressure marks seen on the ECG.
+Troponin T, B-type natriuretic peptide (BNP), and pro-DNP biomarkers can also help diagnose RCM.
 Cardiac MRI and transvenous endomyocardial biopsy may also be necessary in some cases.
 Reduced QRS voltage on EKG may be an indicator of amyloidosis-induced restrictive cardiomyopathy.

 Treatment

 Treatment of restrictive cardiomyopathy should focus on management of causative conditions (for example, using corticosteroids if the cause is sarcoidosis), and slowing the progression of cardiomyopathy.
 Salt-restriction, diuretics, angiotensin-converting enzyme inhibitors, and anticoagulation may be indicated for managing restrictive cardiomyopathy.

+As a consequence of reduced blood flow through the heart, there is an elevation in filling pressures, aimed at sustaining optimal blood circulation throughout the body.
+However, the excessive use of diuretics may lead to inadequate blood perfusion in body tissues and, consequently, tissue hypoperfusion due to a reduction in overall blood volume.

 Calcium channel blockers are generally contraindicated due to their negative inotropic effect, particularly in cardiomyopathy caused by amyloidosis.
 Digoxin, calcium channel blocking drugs and beta-adrenergic blocking agents provide little benefit, except in the subgroup of restrictive cardiomyopathy with atrial fibrillation.
 Vasodilators are also typically ineffective because systolic function is usually preserved in cases of RCM.

 Heart failure resulting from restrictive cardiomyopathy will usually eventually have to be treated by cardiac transplantation or left ventricular assist device.